gardener/landscaper/docs/guided-tour/error-handling/immediate-error/README.md

 kubectl apply -f <path to installation-fixed.yaml>
 ```

-Note that this fixed version already contains the annotation `landscaper.gardener.cloud/operation: reconcile`, so
-that Landscaper will start processing it.
-After some time, the phase of the Installation should be `Succeeded` and
+> Note that this fixed version already contains the annotation `landscaper.gardener.cloud/operation: reconcile`, so that Landscaper will start processing it.
+This is considered a good practice, as it eliminates the additional step of adding the reconcile annotation afterwards.

-the ConfigMap deployed by the Helm chart should exist on the target cluster.
+After some time, the phase of the Installation should change to `Succeeded`, and the ConfigMap deployed by the Helm chart should exist on the target cluster.